Enbrel Powder for injection (psoriasis, eczema and other scaly skin treatments (retinoid and topical medicines))

 You are breast-feeding or plan to breast-feed.

-It is not known whether Enbrel passes through breast milk.
+Enbrel passes through breast milk.
 Therefore, if you are breast-feeding, you should discuss with your doctor whether to stop breast-feeding or stop using Enbrel.

 - You have or have had any other medical conditions, especially the following: